 - A. To develop a grower information pack and slide presentation to summarize the Grape Certification and Registration Program - a.
-Multiple slide presentations have been produced and presented in numerous parts of the state, including Bakersfield, Fresno, Paso Robles, Tulare, Lodi, San Diego and Davis, CA. - B. Hold grower meetings in key grape-growing regions of California to explain the functioning and efficacy and limitations of the certification program - a.
-Meetings and presentations have been provided in order to notify the public of the potential for grower work group meetings in various parts of the state including the foothills, Bakersfield, Fresno, Paso Robles, Tulare, Lodi, San Diego and Davis, CA. Email notices have been delivered to specific industry leaders and farm advisors in order to begin scheduling work group meetings. - C. To quantify the impact of education and outreach by issuing pre-test and post-test surveys at grower meetings - a.
+Multiple slide presentations have been produced and presented in numerous parts of the state, including Bakersfield, Fresno, Salinas, Paso Robles, Tulare, Lodi, San Diego, Davis and Calaveras, CA. - b.
+Since September, a new postdoctoral scholar cooperator, Kamyar Aram, has prepared to continue developing and presenting outreach material.
+This preparation has included attending extension meetings on grapevine health in Monterey and Kern counties, as well as at UC Davis, and visiting several grapevine nurseries, representing the industry's diversity in enterprise scale, in order to better understand and represent the role of nurseries in outreach about the certified grapevine program. - B. Hold grower meetings in key grape-growing regions of California to explain the functioning and efficacy and limitations of the certification program - a.
+Work group meetings were held in Bakersfield, Fresno, Mendocino, Carneros and Calaveras. - b.
+Kamyar has made field visits to growers in Fresno, Kern, El Dorado, Placer and Santa Clara counties and connected with viticulture advisors in exploration/anticipation of further engagement with growers and grower support professionals for outreach meetings. - C. To quantify the impact of education and outreach by issuing pre-test and post-test surveys at grower meetings - a.
 While discussing collaborative projects with Lynn Wunderlich, the farm advisor for Central Sierra Cooperative Extension, Lynn mentioned previous education and outreach presentations provided by Katherine Webb-Martinez, the current Associate Director of Program Planning and Evaluation in the UC Division of Agriculture and Natural Resources.
-Lynn and I contacted Katherine for more information on quantifying the impact of education and outreach.
+Lynn and Kari contacted Katherine for more information on quantifying the impact of education and outreach.
 Her advice provided us the opportunity to more appropriately plan to assess impacts by way of a combination of retrospective pre-tests and post-tests.
-We are currently guiding our questions for the survey in that direction. - D. To assess the level of potential contamination or reinfection in newly established vineyard blocks when material is sourced from increase blocks. - a.
-We are currently seeking access to vineyard blocks which meet these descriptions. - E. To assess the level of reinfection of leafroll-3 and Red Blotch viruses in increase blocks between certification sampling bouts. - a.
-Joshua Kress at the CDFA has been contacted in order to access the diagnostic information when it becomes available.
+We are currently guiding our questions for the survey in that direction. - b.
+Kamyar is continuing the development of the survey. - D. To assess the level of potential contamination or reinfection in newly established vineyard blocks when material is sourced from increase blocks.